simaybaki/recent_earthquakes/README.md

 - HTML, CSS, and JavaScript for the frontend
 - Jackson XML for parsing XML responses
 - Maven for dependency management

+## Setup Instructions

+1. Clone the repository
+2. Build the project
+3. Run the application
+4. Open your browser and navigate to http://localhost:8080 to view the application.